Griffinhale/tastebuds_containerized/README.md

 # optional helpers
 ./scripts/dev.sh seed   # demo data + menu
 ./scripts/dev.sh web    # Next.js auth + menus UI on :3000

 ```

+`./scripts/dev.sh up` also brings up the `redis` broker, `worker`, and Nginx proxy so you can access the UI at `http://localhost` and the API at `http://localhost/api`; direct ports at `:3000` and `:8000` remain available if you need to bypass the proxy.

 Raw commands if you prefer:
 ```bash
 docker compose up --build -d